Regal Asian Investments Updates on Buy-Back Program - TipRanks.com

 VGI Partners Asian Investments Ltd ( (AU:RG8) ) just unveiled an announcement.

 Regal Asian Investments Limited has announced an update regarding its ongoing on-market buy-back program.
-As of July 22, 2025, the company has repurchased a total of 4,856,953 ordinary fully paid securities, with 4,169 securities bought back on the previous day.
-This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.
+As of October 28, 2025, the company has bought back a total of 5,738,714 ordinary fully paid securities, including 19,989 on the previous day.
+This buy-back initiative may impact the company’s share value and market perception, potentially benefiting shareholders by reducing the number of outstanding shares.

 More about VGI Partners Asian Investments Ltd